ychalier/transflow/USAGE.md

 ## Flow Visualization

-Instead of outputting a transformed pixmap, you can visualize the flow intensity.
-For this, you must NOT provide a `-p, --pixmap` argument, and instead set the following flag: `--view-flow`.
+Instead of outputting a transformed pixmap, you can visualize the flow.
+For this, you must NOT provide a `-p, --pixmap` argument, and instead set one of the following flag: `--view-flow` or `--view-flow-magnitude`.

-**Scale.** As values are absolute in length of pixels, they are scaled between 0 and 1 to be rendered.
+**Scale.** As values are absolute in pixels, they are should be scaled between -1 and 1 to be rendered (or 0 and 1 for the magnitude visualization).
 Thus, you may specify a scaling factor with the `--render-scale` argument.
 Default is 0.1.

 **Colors.** Color palettes are specified with the `--render-colors` attribute as hex values separated by commas.
-Black and white by default.
+For visualizing the flow, 4 colors are needed, one for each direction: by default, yellow (to the left), blue (to the right), magenta (to the top) and green (to the bottom).
+For visualizing the magnitude, 2 colors are needed, one for low values and one for high values: they are, by default, black and white.

-**Quantization.** You can force output to be binary (either one color or the other, without shades), by setting the `--render-binary` flag.
+**Quantization.** You can force the magnitude visualization output to be binary (either one color or the other, without shades), by setting the `--render-binary` flag.
 This may help for some postprocessing operations.

 ## Pixmap Sources